-Argentina's submission finally came to the head of the queue during the Thirtieth Session of the Commission and, on 2 August 2012, a sub-commission was appointed.
+Argentina's submission eventually came to the head of the queue during the Thirtieth Session of the Commission and, on 2 August 2012, a sub-commission was appointed.
 In view of the time that had passed since the first presentation and the change in the membership of the CLCS, Argentina was allowed, on 8 August, to make a second presentation.
 This time the delegation was led by Mateo Estrémé, temporary head of the Argentina's Permanent Mission to the UN.
 He reiterated the arguments about the islands controlled by Britain and tabled a brief Note objecting to the British arguments made in 2009.
-Mr Estrémé finally made an explicit, direct, Argentine request to the CLCS not to take any action on Antarctica.
-The Commission reiterated its instructions to the sub-commission not to consider the disputed areas nor Antarctica.[42]
+Mr Estrémé finally, acted in accord with the claimants common position and made an explicit, direct, Argentine request to the CLCS not to take any action on Antarctica.
+The Commission reiterated its instructions to the sub-commission not to consider the disputed areas nor Antarctica.
+[42]